addap/master-thesis/documents/Readme.md

 ## Structure

 The rest of this document is organized as follows.

-Some parts link to other documents so that this one does not get too large.
-Section 0 tracks the progress of this work as a quick summary.
+- Section 0 tracks the progress of this work as a quick summary.
-Section 1 defines some terms we use throughout.
+- Section 1 defines some terms we use throughout.
-Section 2 discusses Eio in more detail and section 3 shows how and what specifications we want to prove about Eio's API.
+- Section 2 discusses Eio in more detail.
+- Section 3 shows how and what specifications we want to prove about Eio's API.
-Section 4 discusses the existing verification of CQS (explained later) and section 5 shows how we adapt this development to use it for verifying Eio.
+- Section 4 discusses the existing verification of CQS (explained later)
+- Section 5 shows how we adapt this development to use it for verifying Eio.

 ## 0. Progress